 An Interview With a Veteran

-Wink is closed on Monday, November 11th to honor Veterans Day.
-We are proud of the U.S. Veterans and want to say THANK YOU to those who serve and have served!
+The Wink officers are closed on Thursday, November 11th to honor Veterans Day.
+We want to say THANK YOU, we are proud of the military and war veterans who have served!

 To this day, Sundberg doesn’t attend reunions however, he made many close friends and they all have been keeping in touch for the past 30 years.
 After his service, he joined the veterans’ organizations: The Fleet Reserve Association, Disable American Veterans, and Cryptologic Veterans Association.